gogleva/SecretSanta/README.md

     cd targetp-1.1
     ```

-    -   Edit the paragraph labeled "GENERAL SETTINGS, customize" at the top of the **targetp** file.
+    -   Edit the paragraph labelled "GENERAL SETTINGS, customize" at the top of the **targetp** file.
 Set values for 'TARGETP' and 'TMP' variables.
 Ensure, that the path to **targetp** does not exceed 60 characters, otherwise **targetp-1.1** might fail.
 -   **WoLFPsort**
     -   Clone WoLFPsort